Installation Guide (Legacy Products)

 1. Once Rhapsody is installed, open it up and log in with your Libre Wave account credentials (email/password).

-2. Rhapsody will then synchronise with the Libre Wave server and you should see the cover image for the instrument(s) you purchased.
-There will be a green download button below this image.
+2. Rhapsody will then synchronise with the Libre Wave server and you should see the cover image for the instrument(s) you’ve purchased.
+There will be a green download button below the image.
 Click the button.

 3. Choose a location to install the samples and click install.
 Then just wait for it to complete, it shouldn’t take long.

-4. After the installation has finished you can click on the instrument’s cover image to launch the library.
+4. After the installation has finished you can click on the instrument’s cover image to launch it.

 Troubleshooting

-If you’ve purchased a non-Rhapsody legacy product, such as O’Malley’s Irish Whistles, please visit this page.
+If you’ve purchased a non-Rhapsody product, such as Sordina or O’Malley’s Irish Whistles, please visit this page.

 If the download seems to be taking a little while to start just wait it out.
 It might be that the server is busy so give it a few minutes.